INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

         http://blacklab.ivdnt.org/blacklab-server/opensonar/ (trailing slash optional)

-Information about the “opensonar” corpus, include all values for "pos" property (listvalues is a comma-separated list of property names):
+Information about the “opensonar” corpus, include all values for "pos" annotation (listvalues is a comma-separated list of annotation names):

         http://blacklab.ivdnt.org/blacklab-server/opensonar/?listvalues=pos

-Information about the “opensonar” corpus, include subproperties and their values for "pos" property:
+Information about the “opensonar” corpus, include subproperties and their values for "pos" annotation:

         http://blacklab.ivdnt.org/blacklab-server/opensonar/?subprops=pos